Generation-UK-I/python-modules/README.md

 ## Structure

 This module comprises 11 sessions which, after the first two, each focus upon an different area of functionality, escalating in complexity.
-Module 1 discusses programming in general, and Module 2 introduces the additional tools and software the learners will require both on-program and in industry.
+This module is typically taught over the course of a week.
+Once each lesson is taught, the module ends with an application project and presentation which takes at least 2 days to complete.
+Below is the organization of what module to teach first and their timings.

 | Title | Time | Format | Objectives | Assessment |
 | --- | --- | --- | --- | --- |